contiv/vpp/docs/dev-guide/SERVICES.md

     5. ip4_snat_in2out_output = dynamic SNAT
 More information on VPP node ordering can be found in the [Packet Flow guide][packet-flow-dev-guide].

-As a consequence, with services around the **ingress ACLs are not eligible for the policy implementation**.
+As a consequence, with services in the equation the **ingress ACLs are not eligible for the policy implementation**.
 Study [Development guide for policies][policies-dev-guide] to learn how we can combine ingress and egress policies and end up with semantically equivalent egress-only ACLs.
 Still our implementation of policies assumes that the cluster **inter-node traffic is sent with source IP addresses unchanged**.
 As packets travel